nashville-software-school/bangazon-inc/orientation/04_COLLECTIONS.md

 ## Tuple

 A tuple is a way to define a very lightweight, custom type, with a limited interface for working with value in it.
 You could think of it as a very simplistic JavaScript object.
-In order to use them, you have to install the `System.ValueTuple` package.

 ```
 dotnet new console
-dotnet add package System.ValueTuple
 dotnet restore
 ```